-Mrs Lindley, Head of School at Chapel Haddlesey, is the SENDCo (Special Education Needs and Disabilities Co-ordinator) across the federation.
-Mrs Lindley took up role of SENDCo in September 2019 and shadows Mrs MacDonald whilst she completes her training.
+Mrs Lindley, Head of School at Chapel Haddlesey and Deputy Head of the federation, is the SENDCo (Special Education Needs and Disabilities Co-ordinator) across the federation.
+Mrs Lindley took up role of SENDCo in September 2019 and is mentoring Miss McNichol whilst she completes her training and takes up the role in Spring 2022.
 Appointments can be made to see Mrs Lindley to discuss any SEND issues or concerns you may have by contacting the school office.
 As SENDCo, Mrs Lindley coordinates the support SEND children receive and works closely with parents and external agencies.

 What are Special Educational Needs or Disabilities?

 The term 'Special Educational Needs' (SEN) has a legal definition, referring to children who have learning difficulties or disabilities that make it harder for them to learn or access education than most children of the same age.
 At our school we appreciate that some children may have different or additional needs to others and may need extra support to access the curriculum.
 All Teachers in school differentiate their work to ensure that it meets all children’s needs.

 Children who have Special Educational Needs, may need extra help in a range of areas, including